Introduction

 2. Rich in Protein

-With 8 grams of high-quality protein per cup, skim milk supports muscle repair and growth, making it ideal for active individuals.
+With 8 grams of high-quality protein per cup, this milk supports muscle repair and growth, making it ideal for active individuals.

 3. Supports Bone Health

 Calcium and vitamin D are essential for maintaining strong bones and teeth.
-Skim milk provides a significant amount of these nutrients.
+This milk provides a significant amount of these nutrients.

 4. Heart-Healthy Option

-By reducing saturated fat intake, skim milk can support heart health, especially for those managing cholesterol levels.
+By reducing saturated fat intake, it can support heart health, especially for those managing cholesterol levels.

 5. Versatility in Cooking